Qocotzxin/hi-form/README.md

-# FormulaJS
+# Formula

 ### Agnostic forms library.

-**FormulaJS** is just a research about the possibilities of creating an agnostic library to manipulate forms, with an extremely easy and simple API.
+**Formula** is just a research about the possibilities of creating an agnostic library to manipulate forms, with an extremely easy and simple API.

 This exploration is using vanilla JS with Typescript to settle the basic features with working examples.